nitad54448/win10-installer-yappari-v5-2023/README.md

 ## Parameters ##
-This panel you can setup the parameters boudaries for TRDL and constrained Levenberg-Marquardt procedure.
+On this page you can adjust the parameters boudaries for TRDL and constrained Levenberg-Marquardt procedure.
 In addition the datafile separator can be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.

 ## About ##
 Brief help listing the version of the program.